TimJKStrickland/timjkstrickland.github.io/_posts/2016-10-6-I-finally-did-it.md

 ### Lesson 2: You are not alone, so stop being so lonely

 It was tough for me to not feel separated as the very nature of the nanodegree is online and therefore abstracted from human interaction.
-This was foolish, particularly because on any given day of the week, the entire Bay Area has a meetup or a meeting somewhere
+This was foolish, particularly because on any given day of the week, the entire Bay Area has a meetup or a meeting somewhere.